jmclip/MACSS-40550-ABM/1_Intro/week1_slides.md

 ---

 # Overview, Description, Details
-We're living in the land of object-oriented programming (OOP) and so we're dealing with object and methods.
+We're living in the land of object-oriented programming (OOP) and so we're dealing with objects and methods.
 We'll talk about classes of objects and how they come together.
 <br>

 Conway's **Game of Life** is designed to help us see how patterns can emerge from rules (there's a lot more to it than this, but we're doing a simplistic overivew right now).
 We have *cellular automata*, which are our agents (**who**) that operate under a certain set of rules (**does what**) when various conditions are met (**how**).